Florian-Cywinski/animated-ball/readme.md

 Vanilla JS mini app which uses the Web Animations API - the app allows users to rotate a ball - from Brad Trversy's 'Modern JS From The Beginning' course.

-Try out the app :) - https:
+Try out the app :) - https://fanciful-biscuit-54d10b.netlify.app/

 1. Play